-Labor time (approximate): 1 hour in some cases, several hours in others It is important for preventive maintenance to be performed on your system to avoid problems.
+Air Conditioner Condensate Problems – It is important for air conditioning preventive maintenance to be performed on your system to avoid problems.
 Condensation water leaking near the air handling unit can be avoided with proper air conditioning repair and preventive maintenance.
 Normally this is a very simple problem that can be fixed in less than 30 minutes.
 Here is a list of what can cause water around the outside of the air conditioning air handler unit.

 - The black insulation (called Rubatex) has a tear in it or doesn’t cover the entire suction line.
 This line normally (in Air Conditioning air condition mode) operates below the dew point and will sweat if it is not insulated.
 It must have a sealed vapor barrier to be effective.